Frequently Asked Questions

 Q: How are you monitoring all residents, including those in Independent Living?

-- On June 10, we began testing all Independent Living residents.
-We have no medical role in Independent Living, but we continually remind these residents to self-monitor for symptoms and to only engage in essential interactions.
+- We have no medical role in Independent Living, but we continually remind these residents to self-monitor for symptoms and to only engage in essential interactions.

 - Regardless, we know many people do not show symptoms at all, or do not show symptoms for a length of time.
 We consider each staff member and resident a possible carrier of COVID-19; testing does not change our precautionary actions.
 For instance, all staff members are required to wear face masks anywhere in our community, including administrative offices and maintenance areas.